shredinjohn/CRM_Blockchain/README.md

 * Collaborating with Sriram to integrate smart contracts with the backend
 * Documenting and sharing knowledge with the team about blockchain development best practices

+## Requirements for the Site

+### Login Page 👤

+The login page is the first point of entry for users who want to interact with the crowdfunding platform.
+To ensure secure authentication, we require users to sign up for a MetaMask account, which is a popular browser extension that allows users to interact with the Ethereum blockchain.

+Once users have signed up for a MetaMask account, they can log in to the crowdfunding platform using their email address and password.
+Upon successful login, users will be redirected to the dashboard page, where they can view and manage their campaigns.

+### Dashboard Page Actions 🏠

+The dashboard page serves as the central hub for all user activity on the platform.
+From here, users can perform various actions related to their campaigns, such as creating a new campaign, viewing existing campaigns, and managing their contributions.

+To create a new campaign, users can click on the "Create Campaign" button, which will take them to a form where they can specify details such as the campaign name, description, target amount, and deadline.
+Users can also choose to add a custom image or video to showcase their campaign.

+Once the campaign is created, it will appear on the dashboard page, along with information such as the current amount raised, number of backers, and remaining days until the deadline.